Jane Seymour, 68, Says She Looks Too Young To Be Offered Mature Roles: ‘Inside, I’m 20’

-Jane Seymour may be 68 years old, but that doesn’t mean she’s a shoo-in for older lady roles.
+Jane Seymour may be 68-years-old, but that doesn’t mean she’s a shoo-in for older lady roles.
 The British former Bond girl recently revealed that her youthful looks make it hard for her to score roles meant for mature women.

 Seymour told the UK’s Hello! magazine this week that she has had to go to great lengths to convince Hollywood producers she can do “old and gnarly” on-camera.